Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models

-Further comparison between frozen and unfrozen training strategies reveals that freezing the discriminative front-end is suboptimal.
-Although the frozen configuration still outperforms the purely generative model, it exhibits noticeable degradation in semantic-related metrics, such as SpeechBERT (0.869) and dWER (0.266), compared with the unfrozen setting (SpeechBERT: 0.910, dWER: 0.153).
-This observation suggests that joint optimization enables effective feedback from the generative back-end to the discriminative front-end, guiding it toward intermediate representations that are more amenable to generative modeling.
+We also compare frozen and unfrozen front-end training.
+Although the frozen setting still improves over the purely generative model in some perceptual metrics, it performs noticeably worse than the jointly trained version in semantic-related metrics such as SpeechBERT and dWER.
+This indicates that end-to-end optimization is beneficial because it allows the front-end and back-end to adapt to each other.

-When joint training is conducted on a larger-scale dataset (Training Data = 2) with the discriminative front-end unfrozen, USEF-LauraTSE-S achieves the best overall performance across nearly all evaluation metrics.
-Specifically, the dWER is further reduced to 0.120, SpeechBERT improves to 0.925, and speaker similarity reaches its highest levels (WavLM: 0.978, WeSpeaker: 0.895).
-In contrast, while the purely discriminative model USEF-TFGridNet-S remains competitive in terms of dWER (0.228) and speaker similarity (0.961 / 0.912), it lags behind both generative and discriminative-generative models in perceptual speech quality metrics, such as DNSMOS-OVRL (2.926) and NISQA (3.349).

-This performance gap can be attributed to two factors.
-First, the discriminative front-end employs only two TF-GridNet blocks, which constrains its modeling capacity.
-Second, discriminative approaches are more prone to over-suppression and signal distortion, whereas generative models offer inherent advantages for reconstructing natural, perceptually pleasing speech.
-By integrating these complementary strengths, the proposed discriminative-generative framework effectively balances robust target localization and interference suppression with high-quality speech reconstruction.